cloudfoundry/summit-training-classes/operator/site/content/labs/upgrading.md

 * Modify the MySQL deployment manifest with the new stemcell version.
 * Deploy the change.

+**Note:** This deploy can take a long time depending on how many packages need to be compiled.

-> Note: Releases may not work with stemcells significantly higher or lower than those specified by default in their manifest.
+**Note:** Releases may not work with stemcells significantly higher or lower than those specified by default in their manifest.
 Check the release's documentation for details.

-> Note: In non-BOSH Lite v2 environments, where there is more than one VM for each instance, deploying/upgrading with BOSH incurs zero downtime.
+**Note:** In non-BOSH Lite v2 environments, where there is more than one VM for each instance, deploying/upgrading with BOSH incurs zero downtime.

 ### Checking Your Work